 YouTube video thumbnails let viewers see a quick snapshot of your video as they’re browsing YouTube.
 According to Youtube itself, the overwhelming majority (90%) of the best-performing videos on YouTube have custom thumbnails so they do impact video success.

 YouTube Academy calls video thumbnails “billboards to help viewers decide to watch your videos”.
 Obviously, thumbnails help boost video discoverability and click-through.
+When creating custom thumbnails, it’s important to consider the YouTube thumbnail size to ensure they display correctly across different devices.

 YouTube thumbnails show up in different sizes across different platform sections, including suggested and related videos, Youtube search and Google’s organic results.